Lighting Up the Stars: Production

-Liu Jiangjiang began to write the screenplay in 2019, which inspired by the funeral culture in north China.
+Liu Jiangjiang began to write the screenplay in 2019, which was inspired by the funeral culture in north China.
 Han Yan (director) read Liu Jiangjiang's drafts and gave notes for improvement.

-Lighting Up the Stars began production on 27 May 2021 in Wuhan and finished filming on 1 August.
+Lighting Up the Stars began production on 27 May 2021, in Wuhan and finished filming on 1 August.

 Release

-Lighting Up the Stars was slated for release on 2 April 2022 (Qingming Festival) but was postponed to 24 June 2022.
+Lighting Up the Stars was slated for release on 2 April 2022 (Qingming Festival), but was postponed to 24 June 2022.